 The Brokers Network recently enhanced their fixed annuity portfolio with the additions of Oceanview Life & Annuity and Oxford Life.
 Though completely unrelated companies, Oceanview and Oxford Life were both established west of the Mississippi in 1965.
 Oceanview and Oxford Life have relatively new product portfolios so they are not strained by old blocks of business in this near 0% interest rate environment.
 We invite you to learn more about these new options and how their guaranteed fixed annuity solutions can help your clients.

-Since the onset of the COVID-19 pandemic, insurance companies have announced an unprecedented number changes to their products and underwriting.
+Since the onset of the COVID-19 pandemic, life insurance companies have announced an unprecedented number changes to their life products and underwriting.
 These changes have altered the life insurance landscape like never before.
-Some of these changes have actually been beneficial – like increased death benefit amounts for Accelerated Underwriting or the introduction of new APS retrival options – while other changes have not been so favorable.
-As an example, many companies are now restricting their maximum issue ages, regardless of product.
+While some of these changes have actually been beneficial – like increased death benefit amounts for Accelerated Underwriting and the introduction of new APS retrieval options – others have not been so favorable.
+Please use the resources below to guide you through the many changes that have been announced.